Under maintenance

 Context Maps

-When you set a map as a context map, references in documents are resolved based on the keys in the map.
+When you set a map as a context map, references added in topics with, for example, keyref or conkeyref, are resolved (replaced with content) based on the keys in the context map.
 So, different context maps can resolve references differently based on the keys defined.
 When there is no context map selected, your key references will not resolve and no content appears.

 Let's look at an example of how setting a context map resolves content key references (conkeyref).
-In the following example, the conkeyref vars/productName shows, but the content being referenced does not.
-This is because only maps contain key names and definitions, so when a context map is not selected, the conkeyref is not referencing any content.
+In this example, the conkeyref vars/productName shows, but the content being referenced does not.
+This is because only maps contain key names and definitions, so when a context map is not present, the conkeyref is not referencing any content.

 However, once you set a context map, the keys and key references defined in the map are used to resolve the conkeyrefs.
-For example, selecting m_classic_toaster_user_guide.ditamap as the context map shows the vars/productNamee key as the Classic Toaster.
+For example, selecting m_classic_toaster_user_guide.ditamap as the context map shows the vars/productName key as Classic Toaster.

 This is the content of the context map used in this example.
 You can see that the vars/productName is defined as Classic Toaster.